glycerine/rpc25519/README.md

 }
 ~~~

-TODO: The client does not transmit context to server at the moment.
+TODO/deferred: The client does not transmit context to server at the moment.
+Although the context package clearly describes this is an intended
+use, I don't have a use case myself for it, and so I'm not sure how
+the implementation should work.
+How are cancellation requests
+coordinated across a network?
+Do they initiate their own messages?

 The net/rpc API is implemented as a layer on top of the rpc25519.Message
 based API.
 Both can be used concurrently if desired.